cmp-202/ssh2shell/README.md

 //Issue #14
 node test/sudosutest.js

-//test using notification commands as the last command
+//Test using notification commands as the last command
 //Issue #11
 node test/notificationstest.js

+//Test keyboard-interactivs authentication on the host that has it enabled node test/keyboard-interactivetest.js
 ```